icons8/lunacy-docs/docs/images.md

 **Way 1**

+That's is the most reliable method of importing images from the internet.

 1. In your web browser, right-click over the image.
 The context menu appears.
-2. On the displayed menu, click **Copy image** or similar command.
+2. On the displayed menu, click **Copy image address** or similar command.
-3. Switch to Lunacy and right-click over the canvas.
+3. Switch to Lunacy and click the Image tool.
+The **Open** dialog box appears.
-4. Click **Paste here** on the context menu.
+4. Paste the image URL into the **File name** field.
+5. Click **Open**.
+6. Click over the area where you want to put the image (this will add the image in its original size) or click and drag to get the required size of the image.

 **Way 2**

+This method works only when a web site provides direct links to images with an image extension at the end (.jpg, .png, .etc.).

 1. In your web browser, right-click over the image.
 The context menu appears.
 2. On the displayed menu, click **Copy image address** or similar command.